 - 2017: Callouts to the BDMLR hotline surpasses 1000 for the first time in a single year.

 - 2018: A series of severe Atlantic storms exacerbated by climate change hit the coasts of South West England and Wales during the first few weeks of the year.
-This leads to an unprecedented number of callouts across the region, mostly to seals, that became known as the ‘seal crisis’ and gained international media attention as BDMLR and other organisations desperately fought to keep on top of the situation.
+This leads to an unprecedented number of callouts across the region that became known as the ‘seal crisis’ and gained international media attention as BDMLR and other organisations desperately fought to keep on top of the situation.

 - 2019: The Government of Gibraltar’s Department for Environment, Heritage and Climate Change hosts BDMLR instructors to train their first cetacean rescue team.

-- 2020: Callouts to the BDMLR hotline surpass 2000 callouts for the first time in a single year, just two years after the 1000 milestone was reached.
+- 2020: Callouts to the BDMLR hotline surpasses 2000 for the first time in a single year, just three years after the 1000 milestone was reached.

 - 2021: BDMLR opens its first custom-built seal hospital in Cornwall, to help cope with high influxes of seal casualties affected by storms linked with climate change.